Gabriel Wells: Items handled

 In 1912, Wells bought at auction a fabulous jewelled edition of the Rubaiyat of Omar Khayyam for £405.
 Known as "The Great Omar", it had been estimated at £1,000.
-The book itself was undistinguished but John Harrison Stonehouse of Sotheran dealers had commissioned Sangorski to provide the most luxurious binding possible.
+The book itself was undistinguished but John Harrison Stonehouse of Henry Sotheran Ltd had commissioned Sangorski to provide the most luxurious binding possible.
 The work took nearly two years to finish and included 1,050 jewels.
 It was described by James Sprague as "relatively the most expensive book binding ever done in the 20th century."
-Wells gave it to a passenger on the R.M.S.
-Titanic to transport to the United States, and the book was lost when the ship sank.
+Wells gave it to a passenger on the RMS Titanic to transport to the United States, and the book was lost when the ship sank.

 In 1922 Wells paid $200,000 for the right to print a limited run (1,024 copies) of the definitive edition of Mark Twain's writings.
 The edition includes the authenticated autographs of the author and of Albert Bigelow Paine on the flyleafs.
 The Gabriel Wells Definitive Edition, in 35 volumes, was published in 1922–1923.
-Another notable work that Wells handled was the original manuscript for Richard Brinsley Sheridan The School for Scandal.
+Another notable work that Wells handled was the original manuscript for Richard Brinsley Sheridan's The School for Scandal.
 It was eventually sold to the Philadelphia journalist and collector Barton Currie, before 1931, but for less than the $75,000 reported in the press at the time.

 One of the most significant transactions of Wells' career was his purchase of a Gutenberg Bible from Joseph Sabin, who had bought it at auction in 1920.
 The two-volume work (one of 41 in existence) was not in perfect condition – it was missing 50 of its 643 leaves and some of those that remained had their illuminations cut out.
 Wells opted to break up the Bible and sell the leaves individually, thus reaching a wider market.
 The leaves in perfect or good condition sold for an average of $150 each (approximately $1,500 today), while the ruined leaves were priced around $100.
 Each leaf was elegantly slip-cased in a "black or dark blue morocco goatskin portfolio folder" with the words "A Leaf of the Gutenberg Bible (1450–1455)" embossed on the cover in gilt lettering.
-Wells commissioned A. Edward Newton to write a five-page essay, "A Noble Fragment, Being a Leaf of the Gutenberg Bible (1450-1455)", which was included with each sale.
+Wells commissioned A. Edward Newton to write a five-page essay, "A Noble Fragment, Being a Leaf of the Gutenberg Bible (1450–1455)", which was included with each sale.
 Wells' decision to sell the leaves individually allowed major institutions and universities to purchase pages that they were missing from their own editions of the Gutenberg Bible.
 Wells gifted the New York Public Library with all but one of the leaves that it was missing from its collection.

 In 1939, Wells was embroiled in legal action after John Hayward discovered that Lord Victor Rothschild's first edition of Henry Fielding's Tom Jones was not authentic.
 Some of the pages were from another edition.
 Rothschild had paid £3,500 for the book including another work.
 The matter was settled out of court after a whole chain of dealers were shown not to have noticed the error, including Dr. Rosenbach.